 In composing an Acapella song, separate the sections of the song that will be sung by the singers.

-Skills You Will Need to Sing A Cappella, a.k.a Singing Without Music!
+Techniques & Skills You Will Need to Sing Acapella, a.k.a Singing Without Music!

 1) Basic Singing Theory

-Understanding chords, form and intervals is a major part in arranging and composing an acappella song.
+Furthermore, understanding chords, form, and intervals are a major part in arranging and composing an acapella song.
 It doesn’t matter at all even if you focus on the diminished chords and plagal cadences because you will use all of them in the process.

 2) Active Listening